bsrcube/Pre-Authorization-/README.md

-# Pre-Authorization-
+# Pre-Authorization

-Predict if the prescribed medicine requires pre-authorization or not
+Predict if the prescribed medicine requires pre-authorization or not.